larijanim/redux-would-you-rather/README.md

 # Reactnd-project-myreads-starter
 #React Project

-This is a first project from a NanodegreeReact course in Udacity.
+This is a second project from a NanodegreeReact course in Udacity.
 Whould you rather  App is a sigle page app for create poll, vote and compete in leaderboard.
 It has a Dashboard that after logon is accessible.
 Questions are categorised as Answered and Unanswered.
 User after logon and answer questions , have access to see votes. there is a Leaderborad page for shwoing report of user's activity.